ptookey/Challenge-09/Develop/README.md

-# Project Title: This is the Project Title
+# Project Title: Logo Generator
 ## Description
-It is a good Project
+It is a simple command prompt line that allows you to create a simple logo with up to three letters, and choices of shapes and colors.

 ## Table of Contents
 - [Installation](#installation)